Difference between boiler feed tank and condensate pump

 A boiler feed tank is a much larger tank in water volume.
 Today, most manufacturers would rather see a boiler feed tank than a condensate pump.
 The boiler feed unit is operated by a pump controller mounted on the boiler.
 The pump controller will start and stop the pump depending on the water volume in the boiler.
 Instead of feeding water to the by a float-operated switch.
 When the water level is high enough, the pump controller will shut down the pump on the boiler feed tank.

 , In a nutshell, the boiler only gets water when needed and gets as much as needed.
 The condensate receiver will pump water whether the boiler needs water or not.
-Another advantage of a boiler feed tank, aside from its larger water volume, is that the pump controller is controlled by a float-operated switch, which feeds the make-up water into the boiler feed tank.
-When the makeup water is fed into the tank, the oxygen can leave the water in the tank instead of being transferred to the boiler.
-When oxygen is released in the boiler, it causes oxygen corrosion, which creates holes at the boiler water level.
+Another advantage of a boiler feed tank, aside from its larger water volume, is that the pump controller is controlled by a float-operated switch, which regulates the flow of make-up water into the boiler feed tank.
+When makeup water is fed into the tank, the oxygen can leave the water in the tank rather than being transferred to the boiler.
+When oxygen is released in the boiler, it causes oxygen corrosion, creating holes at the water level.
 The second advantage of adding make-up water to the boiler feed tank is that the dissolved solids drop out in the tank, not in the boiler, where they collect in the smaller waterways at the bottom of the boiler, reducing water flow in the sections.
 In short, a boiler feed tank will extend the life of the boiler.

 Shipco Boiler Feed Pumps